Sask. teachers begin rotating full-day strikes amid stalled contract negotiations | CBC News

 Sask. teachers begin rotating full-day strikes amid stalled contract negotiations

-Saskatchewan teachers have begun rotating strikes in some divisions, as neither the government nor the teachers' union are budging on contract negotiations.
+Saskatchewan teachers have begun rotating strikes in some divisions, as neither the government nor the teachers' union are budging on contract negotiations, and both blame the other for stalled bargaining.

-"Government has not moved from its opening proposals and still refuses to negotiate on classroom size and complexity, the most pressing issues facing Saskatchewan students and teachers," the Saskatchewan Teachers' Federation said in a news release Monday.

-"Government's claim that teachers' working conditions, which are students' learning conditions, do not belong in collective bargaining is simply untrue, as these matters are included in agreements in other provinces."

-Thursday is the third day of striking by the teachers' union, following two provincewide one-day strikes on Jan.
+Thursday is the third day of striking by the union, following two one-day, province-wide strikes on Jan.
 16 and Jan.
 22.

 - Horizon Teachers' Association, including all Horizon School Division schools (east-central Saskatchewan).